Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

 In drug cases, the State can seek the forfeiture of certain assets.
 Forfeiture is a civil proceeding.
 It is not considered a punishment for a drug crime.
 Rather, it is regarded as a way to prevent individuals from benefiting from criminal activity.
+Continue reading about forfeiture in Lubbock Drug Cases.

 The forfeiture statutes allow the State to seek title to (or ownership of) contraband.
-Obviously, if the police seize illegal drugs, those drugs will not be returned regardless of the outcome of the criminal case.
+Obviously, if the police seize illegal drugs.
+Those drugs will not be returned regardless of the outcome of the criminal case.
 Forfeiture statutes go beyond illegal drugs, however, to define contraband as:

 - Any property used or intended to be used in the commission of a drug felony.
 “Property” could include land, buildings, vehicles, weapons, and any other property that facilitates a drug crime.